 Tuck Into The World’s Best Beef

 You can celebrate a business deal or entertain a potential partner with a steak dinner pretty much anywhere, but Las Vegas has a corner on perhaps the finest cut of meat available — Japanese Kobe beef, raised on specialty feed in Japan and sold only at places licensed by the Kobe Beef Association of Japan.
-Three of the nine restaurants nationwide that are certified to sell the special Japanese beef are in Las Vegas: SW Steakhouse at Wynn Las Vegas, José Andrés’ Bazaar Meat at SLS Las Vegas and Jean Georges Steakhouse at Aria Resort and Casino.
+Three of the nine restaurants nationwide that are certified to sell the special Japanese beef are in Las Vegas: SW Steakhouse at Wynn Las Vegas, José Andrés’ Bazaar Meat at SAHARA Las Vegas and Jean Georges Steakhouse at Aria Resort and Casino.

 Build Your Teamwork Skills